milton-mufume/centralization-docker-setup/README.md

 # Centralization Project -  Implementation Plan
 ## Introduction

 This document intends the important notes to be observed by the BD SYNC implementer.
-Here, the steps that are supposed to be followed to carry out the installation are presented.
+Here  are presented the steps that are supposed to be followed to carry out the installation.
 The implementation of centralization is fundamentally divided into two stages: (1) configuration and initialization of central server services (2) configuration of remote sites and their inclusion in the central site.
 The inclusion of remote sites will be done one by one.
-In this document we'll cover the setup of the central servers.
+In this document we'll cover the setup of the central servers (stage (1)).

 # Execution of synchronization and creation of sede backup
 Synchronization and backup should be done following the usual procedures.